Morten Storm: Involvement with Islamic militants

 Storm became a member of the motorcycle gang the Bandidos at an early age.
 Storm later became interested in Islam after reading a biography of Muhammad, and later converted with a friend at 19.
 He nevertheless continued his partying lifestyle until his arrest on June 28, 1997.
 While in custody, he met a Danish Muslim convert named Sulaiman.
 After his release, Storm moved with Sulaiman to Sulaiman's residence in England to avoid angry former members of the Bandidos.
 During his time there, Storm began praying five times daily and grew a beard.

 Storm visited the Regent's Park Mosque in London and was offered a scholarship to study Arabic and Islam at a religious, Salafi school in Yemen.
 Storm accepted and moved to the religious seminaries in Sanaa and Damaaj in Yemen.
 His faith moved in a militant direction, and he corresponded with some individuals who were later convicted of terrorism.
 Storm claimed to have become close with Al-Qaeda leader Anwar al-Awlaki.

 After 9 months in Yemen, Storm returned to London in late 1998.
 He then moved to Brixton, where he met Zacarias Moussaoui (the "wannabe" 9/11 hijacker) and "Shoe-bomber" Richard Reid.
 He became friends with Omar Bakri Muhammad Fostok, leader of the al-Muhajiroun group.
 The Guardian reported that while in London, "Storm and his associates inhabited a world of overstayed visas, violent online videos, idolized preachers, frustration and alienation.".
 Storm and the Islamic radicals he lived with were amateurish but threatening and connected to a global network of contacts who shared ideology and purpose.
-In London Storm became friends with Anwar al-Awlaqi, an American-born Yemeni, who at one time was regarded only second to Osama bin Laden in the al-Qaeda network.
+In London Storm became friends with Anwar al-Awlaqi, an American-born Yemeni, who at one time was regarded second only to Osama bin Laden in the Al-Qaeda network.

 Storm traveled to Yemen for the second time in 2006.
 At this time Storm started to doubt the message of radical militancy.
-He had problems with the incoherence within Islam in free will and predestination.
-Most importantly Storm had issues with the indiscriminate killing of civilians.
-In Storm's book, called Agent Storm: My Life Inside al-Qaeda, he wrote: "Now I thought of the Twin towers, Bali, Madrid in 2005, London in 2005...If they were part of Allah's preordained plan, I now wanted no part of it.
-My loss of faith was as frightening as it was sudden."